epage/cargo-script-mvs/0000-cargo-script.md

   - How to delineate and label documents
   - How to allow escaping to avoid conflicts with content in a documents
   - Potentially an API for accessing the document from within Rust
-- Unfamiliar syntax, unclear how it will work out for newer users
+- Unfamiliar, new syntax, unclear how it will work out for newer users
-  - Technically users deal with YAML's syntax for this regularly via frontmatter in many static site generators

 ## `edition`